mwarning/KadNode/README.md

 Typically there are two KadNode instances involved.

-One node announcing a domain, e.g. mynode.p2p.
-The other one looking for the announcing IP address.
+One node announces a domain, e.g. mynode.p2p.
+The other node looks for the IP address of the announcing node.
+Authentication happens via TLS, which in turn uses X509 certificates.
-X509 certificates are used for this an can be created e.g. using openssl tools.
+The certificates can be created e.g. using openssl tools.

 ```
-kadnode --tls-server-cert mynode.crt,mynode.key
+kadnode --announce mynode.p2p --tls-server-cert mynode.crt,mynode.key
 ```

-mynode.crt needs to have the common name field set to 'mynode.p2p'.
-This files are used to announce mynode.p2p on the network and to prove ownership via TLS.
+The announced domain must match the content of the CA field of the certificate.

-As alternative, ownerhip can be proven by a https server running on the same host.
+As an alternative, ownerhip can be proven using a https server running on the same host.
-In this case, kadnode only needs to announce the hostname:
+In this case, KadNode only needs to announce the domain:

 ```
 kadnode --announce mynode.p2p:443
 ```

 The other node doing the lookup for mynode.p2p needs to have access to the root certificate that has been used to sign mynode.crt.
-These can be a common web browsers certificate authorities.
+These can be a common web browsers certificates:

 ```
 kadnode --tls-client-cert /usr/share/ca-certificates/mozilla